igrigorik/http-client-hints/draft.md

 The DPR response header indicates to the client that the server has selected resource with DPR ratio of 1.0.
 The client may use this information to perform additional processing on the resource - for example, calculate the appropriate intrinsic size of the image resource such that it is displayed at the correct resolution.

-## Relationship to the User-Agent Request Header

-Client Hints does not supersede or replace User-Agent.
-Existing device detection mechanisms can continue to use both mechanisms if necessary.
-By advertising its capabilities within a request header, Client Hints allows for cache friendly and proactive content negotiation.

 # IANA Considerations